faddee/configurate/README.md

 # Strew

 Yet another utility to organize your scattered objects, inspired by the Redux way of working with reducers.
-This was originally created to maintain large and complex Webpack configs.
-I don't recommend using this in productions or just because Redux is cool.
+This was originally created to maintain large and complex configs for e.g. Webpack.

+It's not recommend to use this in productions or just because Redux is cool.
 Therefor it's only built for Node 5+.
 If use find any other use case or need support for another environment, just create an issue or a pull request.

 Install with Npm:
 ```bash